Integrals of stable envelopes for cotangent bundles to Grassmannians: Combinatorial Interpretations

 The resulting triangles formed for particular choices of $n$ are referred to as layers.
-Note that the difference $j-i$ is constant along rows of each layer, and $j$ is constant along the north-east and south-west diagonals of each layer.
-These triples of $(layer, row,\ $NE-SW$ \ diagonal)$ will form a coordinate system for the $Gr_2$ simplex. \\\\ We then construct another triangle of the same size whose entry corresponding to $\langle ij\rangle$ is the value of the limit of the integral of the corresponding stable envelope:
+We then construct another triangle of the same size whose entry in location $\langle ij\rangle$ is the corresponding integer in $Z_{2,n}$:

 For instance,

 \end{example}